Copper76/GameEngine/README.md

 - GLFW 3
 - spdlog(currently not working)

-##Credit
+## Credit
-Major thank you to Cherno for the series on [Hazel Engine](https://github.com/TheCherno/Hazel)s
+Major thank you to Cherno for the series on [Hazel Engine](https://github.com/TheCherno/Hazel)